 - Herbal Teas – with the exception of those listed below under DAO Blockers

-Foods That Contain a High Level of Histamine – Don’t Eat These!
+Foods That Contain High Levels of Histamine – Don’t Eat These!

 - Pickled or Canned Foods – sauerkraut

 - Smoked Meat Products – salami, ham, sausages